YtFlow/ytflow-book/src/plugins/ip-stack.md

 `ip-stack` is similar to `tun2socks`.
 It encapsulates Streams and Datagram Sessions from raw IP packets flow through the underlying TUN interface.

-## Note

-Currently the endpoint IPv4 address is a hardcoded value `192.168.3.1`.
+> Currently the endpoint IPv4 address is a hardcoded value `192.168.3.1`.
 IPv6 packets are discarded.